OpenRefine/OpenRefine/docs/docs/manual/grelfunctions.md

 ###### contains(s, sub or p)

-Returns a boolean indicating whether s contains sub.
+Returns a boolean indicating whether s contains sub, which is either a substring or a regex pattern.
 For example, `"food".contains("oo")` returns true whereas `"food".contains("ee")` returns false.

-You can search for regex by wrapping a regex pattern in forward slashes rather than quotes: `"rose is a rose".contains(/\s+/)` returns true. startsWith() and endsWith() can only take strings, while contains() can take a regex pattern, so you can use contains() to look for beginning and ending string patterns.
+You can search for a regular expression by wrapping it in forward slashes rather than quotes: `"rose is a rose".contains(/\s+/)` returns true. startsWith() and endsWith() can only take strings, while contains() can take a regex pattern, so you can use contains() to look for beginning and ending string patterns.

-###### indexOf(s, sub)

-Returns an integer indicating position of sub within s or -1 if sub is not found.
-For example, `"food".indexOf("oo")` returns 2, whereas `"food".indexOf("ee")` returns -1.
-Returning -1 is equivalent to returning boolean false, which is useful for finding strings that do not contain sub.

-### Basic String Modification
+### Basic string modification

-#### Case Conversion
+#### Case conversion

 ###### toLowercase(s)